FudaWiki/fudawiki-files/hanafuda/manufacturers/angel.md

 Despite being mainly focused as a western playing card manufacturer and supplier of equipment for casinos, they still manufacture hanafuda and [kabufuda](/en/kabufuda) to this day.

 # Current Brands
+These were Angel's line of Hanafuda brands since 1997
 - **Genroku** - Their high-end hanafuda brand.
 The front coating is very smooth.
 Does not come with a blank card.
 - **Chidori** - Their common hanafuda brand.
 The front coating is not as smooth as Genroku's.
 Does not come with a blank card.
 - **Hanafuda with 2 Shirofuda** - Same as Chidori but with 2 blank cards included.